Your No-Nonsense Guide to NCL Drink Packages

 Cruise Drink Package Calculator

-Yes, the pricing of the Unlimited Open Bar Package under the More at Sea program includes gratuities.
-However, if you order a drink that exceeds the $15 limit, you’ll need to pay the difference, and a 20% gratuity will be added to the overage amount.
+The cost of the Unlimited Open Bar Package under the More at Sea program includes gratuities.
+But if you order a drink that goes over the $15 limit, you’ll pay the difference — and a 20% gratuity will be added to that overage

 How to Calculate Your Drink Costs: